ansible/ansible/docs/docsite/rst/playbooks_async.rst

         poll: 0

 .. note::
-   You shouldn't "fire and forget" with operations that require exclusive locks, such as yum transactions, if you expect to run other commands later in the playbook against those same resources.
+   You shouldn't attempt run a task asynchronously by specifying a poll value of 0:: to with operations that require exclusive locks (such as yum transactions) if you expect to run other commands later in the playbook against those same resources.

 .. note::
    Using a higher value for ``--forks`` will result in kicking off asynchronous tasks even faster.
 This also increases the efficiency of polling.

-If you would like to perform a variation of the "fire and forget" where you "fire and forget, check on it later" you can perform a task similar to the following::
+If you would like to perform a task asynchroniusly and check on it later you can perform a task similar to the following::

       ---
       # Requires ansible 1.8+
-      - name: 'YUM - fire and forget task'
+      - name: 'YUM - async task'
         yum:
           name: docker-io
           state: installed